Paramount Passes On Max Landis’ Goofy G.I. Joe Pitch (Scoop Confirmed)

 Deadline says Landis’ version was described as a grounded spy thriller with a satirical adventure tone and without the classic G.I.
 Joe characters.

-The outlet adds that the studio passed because it did not want to commit to that satirical artistic approach, and that the decision had nothing to do with Landis’ past.
+Per sources for the outlet, the studio passed because it did not want to commit to that satirical artistic approach, and the decision had nothing to do with Landis’ past.

 So if Landis came in with something more grounded, ironic, and removed from the classic characters, it makes sense that Paramount would move on.